AlexeyMatveev686/office-js-api/Word/ApiParagraph/Methods/SetVertAlign.md

 ## Example

 This example creates two paragraphs.
-One with vertical aligment "subscript" and another one with vertical aligment "superscript".
+One with vertical alignment "subscript" and another one with vertical alignment "superscript".

 ```javascript
 builder.CreateFile("docx");